How to implement AI customer service

 Write out the full flow.
 Identify every decision point.
 For each decision point, ask: does this require judgment (context, relationship, business knowledge that an outsider would not have) or does this require information (checking a calendar, reading a policy, looking up a price)?

-Decision points that require information are candidates for AI automation.
+Decision points that require information are candidates for AI tools.
 Decision points that require judgment stay with the human.
 A well-implemented AI customer service system handles the information layer and surfaces the outputs to the human for the judgment layer.

 Build inside the existing tool, not a new platform